John Townshend, 6th Marquess Townshend

 John James Dudley Stuart Townshend, 6th Marquess Townshend (17 October 1866 - 17 November 1921), known as Viscount Raynham from 1866 to 1899, was a British peer.

 Early life

 Townshend was the son of John Villiers Stuart Townshend, 5th Marquess Townshend, and Lady Anne Elizabeth Clementina Duff.
 His paternal grandfather was John Townshend, 4th Marquess Townshend and his maternal grandfather was James Duff, 5th Earl Fife.
 His father was a Member of Parliament for Tamworth before his elevation to the House of Lords in 1863.
+His maternal uncle was Alexander Duff, 1st Duke of Fife, son-in-law of King Edward VII.

+His grandmother, Agnes Duff, Countess Fife, was the second daughter of the 18th Earl of Erroll and his wife, Elizabeth FitzClarence, an illegitimate daughter of King William IV.

 Career and peerage

 Upon the death of his father in 1899, he succeeded as the 11th Baronet Townshend of Rainham, the 9th Baron Townshend of Lynn Regis, the 6th Marquess Townshend of Raynham, and the 9th Viscount Townshend of Raynham.

 Lord Townshend served as the Deputy Lieutenant of Norfolk.

 Personal life

 Gwladys, Marchioness of Townshend, from a 1908 publication.